modelica/efmi-standard.org/content/resources.md

 # MAP eFMI published tooling{id="MAP-eFMI-published-tooling"}

 MAP eFMI provides a set of open source tools and libraries to foster the eFMI ecosystem.
 For not by MAP eFMI released tooling, including commercial tools, please cf. the [Tools page](/tools/).
-For final release distributions of the MAP eFMI published tooling, please check each individual tool's repository; note, that we apply a unique [versioning scheme](/standard/#Versioning-scheme) such that every tool version can be mapped to the _eFMI Standard_ it supports and vice-versa.
+For final release distributions of MAP eFMI published tooling, please check each individual tool's repository; note, that we apply a unique [versioning scheme](/standard/#Versioning-scheme) such that every tool version can be mapped to the _eFMI Standard_ it supports and vice-versa.
 The tools published by MAP eFMI are:

  - [eFMI crosscheck test cases](https://github.com/modelica/efmi-testcases/releases): Official eFMI test cases for demonstrating and evaluating eFMI tooling.
  - [eFMI Container Manager](https://github.com/modelica/efmi-containermanager/releases): Tool for creating, checking, reading and modifying eFMUs and their individual containers.